 We expect our financial condition and operating results to continue to fluctuate from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
-We are transitioning from a company with primarily a research and development focus to a company also capable of undertaking commercial activities.
+We are focused primarily on research and development while continuing to support IGALMITM commercial activities.
 We may encounter unforeseen expenses, difficulties, complications and delays, and may not be successful in such a transition.